tweag/nickel/doc/manual/contracts.md

 A large configuration will most probably have a root contract attached, corresponding to its schema.
-If this contract checked everything eagerly, forcing the evaluation of the most part of the configuration, we would lose all the benefits of lazy evaluation.
-Thus, to play nicely with the evaluation model of Nickel, *contracts must be lazy*.
+If this contract checked everything eagerly, forcing the evaluation of the most part of the configuration, we would lose the benefits of laziness.
+Thus, *we want contracts to be lazy as well*.
 In particular, a subcontract attached to a field should only fire when the field is requested.
 This is the case with record contracts, and in general all native contracts combinators are lazy too.

 ### Writing lazy contracts